 Bats are severely threatened by white-nose syndrome, a fungal disease that develops around their muzzles and wings during hibernation.
 The Northern long-eared bat, for example, has lost 96% of its population in the last decade.

-IFA calls on the U.S. Forest Service to prevent further threats to the bats by scheduling prescribed fires and logging to avoid June and July, the maternity roosting season when the animals are hibernating in caves to avoid cutting down roost trees or engulfing them in fire, killing bat mothers and their young, known as pups.
+IFA calls on the U.S. Forest Service to prevent further threats to the bats by scheduling prescribed fires and logging in the winter outside of the maternity roosting season when the animals are hibernating in caves to avoid cutting down roost trees or engulfing them in fire, killing bat mothers and their young, known as pups.

 Rupp, the bird biologist, said the government also could protect dense cerulean warbler clusters in Houston South by creating a 1.25-mile buffer off limits to timbering and burning on each side of the south fork of Salt Creek.